 Our urges aren’t like endlessly rising lines, they are like endlessly recurring waves – surf them patiently

-We all are sometimes attacked by some self-destructive urge.
-Though we may try to resist that urge, it often goads us even more.
-As that torment increases, we may feel like giving up: “This urge is becoming stronger and stronger.
+Whenever some self-destructive urge attacks, we tend to think: “This urge is becoming stronger and stronger.
 Soon, it will become irresistible.
 When I will have to give in eventually, what is the use of struggling in vain to resist it?”

 Even though an urge may be rising now, it will eventually crest and then decline.
 The struggle to resist it will worsen while it is rising, but will ease once it flattens and then decreases.
 To resist that urge, we don’t need infinite strength; we just need adequate patience.